Skip to main content

 }

 The Python (OpenWAConflictError, …) and PHP (OpenWAConflictException, …) hierarchies mirror these one-to-one.
+Every Python error class is importable from the package root, including the newest one — from openwa import OpenWAServiceUnavailableError.

 Send the API key over HTTPS in production